swsouth/trading-cockpit/DAILY_SCANNER_IMPLEMENTATION.md

 async function updateScanUniverse() {
   // Get top stocks by volume/market cap from your data provider
-  // Example using Finnhub or Alpha Vantage
+  // Example using Finnhub or FMP

   const stocks = await fetchTopStocks({
     minMarketCap: 1_000_000_000, // $1B